Residence for Skilled Migrants

-New Zealand is a fantastic country for migrants who have qualifications and skills that are needed here, and so it is little wonder that each year many thousands of migrants and their families try to gain permanent residence under the Skilled Migrant Residence category (SMC).
-With ongoing, long-term shortages in a number of occupations (including doctors, nurses, teachers, architects, IT professionals, engineers, electricians and chefs,) New Zealand is constantly searching for highly skilled migrants who are looking for a safe, secure and vibrant environment in which to live, work and play.
+New Zealand is a fantastic country for migrants who have qualifications and skills that are needed here, and so it is little wonder that each year many thousands of migrants and their families try to gain residence under the Skilled Migrant Residence category (SMC).
+With ongoing, long-term shortages in a number of occupations, New Zealand is constantly searching for highly skilled migrants who are looking for a safe, secure and vibrant environment in which to live, work and play.

 While the SMC provides the most common and popular route to residence for skilled migrants coming to New Zealand, it is important to be aware of and plan for the pitfalls that may await even the most careful and attentive applicant under this category.
 We are frequently consulted by frustrated applicants who have struck icebergs in their applications months or even years into the process.

 If you’re considering applying alone under this category, then be aware.
 The policy selection criteria under the Skilled Migrant category are complex and processing times can range from 6-12 months (or a lot longer, if your application runs into difficulties).
-You’ll need to be able to understand and resolve a variety of questions such as, “Is my job offer “skilled” or not?”; Can I claim bonus points?”; “Is my qualification recognised in New Zealand?”; “Can I claim points for work experience gained in my country?”, or “Does my job offer meet policy requirements?”.
-You’ll also need to familiarise yourself with and gain a proper understanding of where you, your occupations and your qualifications fit on a variety of Immigration New Zealand lists, including –
+You’ll need to be able to understand and resolve a variety of questions such as, “Is my job offer and work experience “skilled” or not?”; Can I claim bonus points?”; “Is my qualification recognised in New Zealand?”; “Can I claim points for work experience gained in my country?”, or “Does my job offer meet policy requirements?”.
+You’ll also need to familiarise yourself with and gain a proper understanding of whether you, your occupations and your qualifications meet the requirements of a variety of Immigration New Zealand lists.

 If you’re serious about gaining SMC residence and prefer to make sure that your application is carefully strategised, properly prepared and professionally presented, contact us now to find out how to succeed at selection and secure your residence.
 With our expert knowledge of immigration policy and its underlying legal requirements, we’ve helped countless skilled migrants to realise their expectations under the SMC category.
 Our services include –